-The ‘high end’ Canon Sure Shot Zoom XL with 39-85mm lens has a nice build quality, and is very refined in operation, especially when you consider the fact that it’s a Sure Shot, which are normally purchased by novices or second cameras for advanced amateurs and pros.
+The ‘high end’ Canon Sure Shot Zoom XL with 39-85mm lens has a nice build quality, and is very refined in operation, especially when you consider the fact that it’s a Sure Shot, which are normally purchased by novices or second cameras for advanced amateurs.
 Additionally, the camera is fully automatic, with only a couple of flash control options, and unfortunately has no exposure adjustments whatsoever, so let’s hope the auto exposure system does a good job; and if not, the camera becomes a nice looking paper weight for your desk.

 Will the Sure Shot Zoom XL take pictures that are comparable to Canon’s ‘FD’ system, or is it just another 1980s point and shoot zoom camera that’s best left for the museum basement?
 Let’s find out now!

 Name; Canon Sure Shot Zoom XL in the US.
 Autoboy Zoom Super in Japan, and Prima Zoom F in Europe.